Raphael-Boichot/SNES-to-Neo-Geo-MVS-controller-adapter/README.md

 Using genuine Neo Geo controllers with a supergun + MVS board stays the best "genuine" experience out of owning a cabinet.
 But these controllers are horrendously expensive now.
 The next reasonable option with a supergun is to go with the Neo Geo CD controllers, which is a less bit on the pricey side.
 But if you're real cheap and like tinkering, the SNES controller perfectly does the job.
 So this converter.

 ## Is there a lag ?
-No because the code is faster than the Neo Geo I/O controller circuit.
+No because everything happens in less than a frame.

 ## Schematic
 ![](/PCB/Schematic.png)